Jasmine (Aladdin): Films and television series

 Following the success of Aladdin, Jasmine appears in the film's two direct-to-video sequels, both of which Larkin reprises her role as the character, with Liz Callaway replacing Salonga as her singing voice.
 The first, The Return of Jafar (1994), features Jasmine as she begins to question her trust in Aladdin after he defends Jafar's former pet parrot, Iago, who escapes Jafar's lamp and rescues Aladdin from bandits, hoping to make amends with the royal family.
 However, Iago manages to convince the princess that she still very much trusts Aladdin.
-Jasmine eventually befriends Iago after he helps mend her and Aladdin's relationship, frees the Genie, and ultimately risks his life to destroy Jafar once and for all, who has returned seeking vengeance.
+Jasmine eventually befriends Iago after he helps mend her and Aladdin's relationship, frees the Genie, and ultimately risks his life to destroy Jafar (who has returned seeking vengeance) once and for all.
 In the second, Aladdin and the King of Thieves (1996), Jasmine's long-awaited wedding to Aladdin is interrupted by the Forty Thieves.
 The Oracle, which the thieves are attempting to steal, reveals that Aladdin's father Cassim is still alive and is their leader.
 Encouraging Aladdin to pursue his father, Jasmine agrees to postpone the wedding, but can't help but worry for him during his absence.
 When Aladdin finally returns to Agrabah with Cassim and introduces him, Jasmine and the Sultan take an immediate liking to him.
 However, Cassim is soon imprisoned by the Sultan after he attempts to steal the Oracle again.
 Aladdin frees Cassim and accepts punishment for his actions until Jasmine convinces her father that he was only helping his father out of love.
 Iago returns to inform them that Cassim has been captured by Sa'luk and the remaining Thieves.
 Jasmine goes with Aladdin to rescue his father, and afterward, they return for their wedding, which Cassim attends from the shadows.
 They go for a ride on Carpet, waving goodbye to the Merchant from the first film and Iago and Cassim as they ride off.